Reading a Propane Tank Gauge

 While not every propane tank has the same gauge, they all have the same purpose in mind: to show you how much propane is in your tank.
 Most tank gauges are “float gauges” (much like a fuel gauge in a vehicle – think pop pop’s old truck!), which reads the level of liquid propane in the tank by the floating arm.
 This does so by a float assembly that is within the tank and controls the arm gauge.
 While the level drops, the float gauge will also.

-Check out the images below for a few examples of some different fuel gauges you might see:
+Check out the images below for a few examples of some different propane tank fuel gauges you might see:

 Using example B. as our spotlight, notice how the floating arm is at 40%.

 Taking this a step further, using that 40% from Example B, we can figure out just how much propane is left in your tank based on your tank size and gauge reading we’ve just done.
 KEEP THIS HANDY – you’re going to thank us for this one!
-To make life simpler and spare you from doing the math, we’ve put together a handy chart that is a great quick glance at how many gallons you have left:
+To make life simpler and spare you from doing the math, we’ve put together a handy chart.
+This is quick glance at how many gallons you have left based on your propane fuel tank gauge reading:

 If calculating your fuel level isn’t something you want to take on, consider our Automatic Fuel Delivery option.
-We’ll monitor your fuel usage using our tried-and-true formula which accounts for K-Factors, heating and usage methods, and weather.
+We’ll monitor your propane usage using our tried-and-true formula which accounts for K-Factors, application usage methods, and weather.
 We schedule your deliveries within the perfect timeframe of need to give you total peace of mind.
 Let us take on the tracking of your gallons!

-While we always advocate for Automatic Delivery, knowing how to read your tank gauge is always excellent resident knowledge!
+While we always advocate for Automatic Delivery, knowing how to read your propane tank fuel gauge is always excellent resident knowledge!
 Keep this guide handy for the future!